CMS-Enterprise/easi-app/README.md

 ### Cypress tests (End-to-end integration tests)

+There are multiple ways to run the Cypress tests:

-Run `npx cypress run` to run the tests in the CLI.
+* Run `npx cypress run` to run the tests in the CLI.
 To have a slightly more interactive experience, you can instead run `npx cypress open`.
+Note: the database, frontend, and backend must be running prior to starting the Cypress tests.
+* `./scripts/run-cypress-test-docker` : Run Cypress tests locally in Docker.
+  This will closely resemble how the Cypress tests run in CircleCI.

 ## Development and Debugging